MicrosoftDocs/common-data-model-and-service/upgrade/delete-cds-environment.md

 ## Step 2 : Verify that the environment has no Apps or Flows you want to keep

-1. Go to [https://web.powerapps.com/environments/](https://web.powerapps.com/environments/) and select the environment that you confirmed contains the previous version CDS database in the previous step.
+1. Go to [https://web.powerapps.com/environments/](https://web.powerapps.com/environments/) and select the non-default environment that you confirmed contains the previous version CDS database in the previous step.

 2. Expand **Apps** and verify that there are no apps that you want to keep.